Explain The Difference Between Passive Transport And Active Transport

 The understanding of passive and active transport has evolved over time with advancements in cell biology and biochemistry.
 In the 19th century, scientists like Wilhelm Pfeffer observed osmosis and its effects on plant cells.
 Later, researchers like Ernest Overton proposed that cell membranes were primarily composed of lipids, which explained their selective permeability.

 The concept of facilitated diffusion emerged in the early 20th century, with studies on glucose transport in red blood cells.
-The discovery of the sodium-potassium pump by Jens Christian Skou in the 1950s revolutionized our understanding of active transport and its role in maintaining cellular homeostasis.
+But the discovery of the sodium-potassium pump by Jens Christian Skou in the 1950s revolutionized our understanding of active transport and its role in maintaining cellular homeostasis.
 Skou's work earned him the Nobel Prize in Chemistry in 1997.

 Trends and Latest Developments